dahmansphi/research_from_start_to_end/README.md

 # About the First Book- Research From the Start to the End

 > [!IMPORTANT]
+> 1. you can have an author introduction on this book on [Welcome, by the author, to the First Book- Research from the Start to The End](https://youtu.be/00cIN-tMPuA)
-> 1. You can have a video presentation on this book on [Research from The Start to The End- Chapters Review](https://youtu.be/7y0pIOrLaV8)
+> 2. You can have a video presentation on this book on [Research from The Start to The End- Chapters Review](https://youtu.be/7y0pIOrLaV8)
-> 2. you can have a video screencast on the all the chapters' contents on [Screencasts from Research from the Start to The End Chapters- Book One](https://youtu.be/BYytWg9ZRdM)
+> 3. you can have a video screencast on the all the chapters' contents on [Screencasts from Research from the Start to The End Chapters- Book One](https://youtu.be/BYytWg9ZRdM)

 ## Author's Words